JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

 {% endhighlight %}

-Next, we have the code for importing the data for our **Spam** and **Ham** emails.
+Next, we have some code for importing the data for our **Spam** and **Ham** emails.
 For the sake of this tutorial, we have pre-processed the emails to be in an easy to work with format.
 As such, you'll see in this following block of code we are expecting specific files like "data/trainX.csv".

-The **import_data()** function first checks if the data directory "./data/" exists or not.
-If it doesn't exist, the code tries to unzip the tarred data in the file "./data.tar.gz".
-You need to have either the data directory or the tarred file in the current directory for the script to work.
-It does need data to train on after all.
+The **import_data()** function first checks if the data directory "data/" exists in your current working directory or not.
+If it doesn't exist, the code tries to unzip the tarred data from the file "data.tar.gz", which is expected to be in your current working directory.

+>You need to have either the "data/" directory or the tarred file "data.tar.gz" in your working directory for the script to work.
+The neural net does need data to train on after all.

 {% highlight python %}